Graduate Education Admissions

 Admission to Principal Licensure Degree Status (Gate 7)

-The student must meet all four of the following requirements to be admitted into degree status.
+The student must meet all three of the following requirements to be admitted into degree status.

-- Evidence of ability to improve student achievement
+- skills and understanding related to his/her ability to improve student achievement

 - evidence of ability to exhibit both leadership and an advanced knowledge of curriculum, instruction, and assessment

 - resume or CV showing at least three years’ successful teaching experience

 7. Professional Recommendation forms from applicant’s (choose at least 2):

 - superintendent, his designee, or other supervisor OR Master’s program professor

 C. District/University Screening Committee Review.
 All above required admission submissions will be reviewed to determine if applicant meets requirements for entry into program:

 [*To be accepted as official, all transcripts must be sent directly from the credit-granting institution.